LilyAsFlora/Ririi/README.md

 #### Stress

 Rirī lacks lexical stress.
-However, in poetry or song, speakers may wish to apply patterns of stressed and unstressed syllables to induce the effect of a rhythmic meter.
+However, in poetry or song, speakers may wish to apply patterns of stressed and unstressed syllables to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).

 ## Syntax